 Our programs initially included natural history displays, arts and crafts classes, and (believe it or not) a pet lending library.
 As research on children’s early learning expanded in the 1970s, the Museum’s focus shifted to hands-on, experience-based learning.

 We moved to our current location in Washington Park in 2001, thanks to the incredible efforts of our partners including the Rotary Club of Portland and Portland Parks and Recreation.
-Our new building, the former home of the Oregon Museum of Science and Industry (OMSI), is five times larger than the one we left behind, allowing us to expand our programs and add a school.
+Our building, the former home of the Oregon Museum of Science and Industry (OMSI), is five times larger than the one we left behind, allowed us to expand our programs and add a school.
 In 2014 we completed Outdoor Adventure, opening new kinds of exploration and discovery to our community.